velartrill/velartrill.github.io/orig/kestrel.md

 "So are you telling me she's going to… to tell you all about--"

-"If there are matters you do not wish her disclose to me in her counseling sessions -- or to anyone -- you may wish to advise her of this.
+"If there are matters you do not wish her disclose to me in our meetings -- or to anyone -- you may wish to advise her of this.
 Soshten is a kind and truly honorable woman, but she is only somewhat more familiar with your culture than I am.
 Clear, effective, and respectful communication is the keystone of all relationships; to such dramatically cross-cultural ones, trebly so."

 I gaze at him.
 "You're really… okay with the fact that I'm sleeping with one of your security personnel?
 I thought… I thought this would be a huge deal."